marcin-lokietko/QuantTradeStudio/tests/mockedResponses/klines/README.txt

   ]
 ]

-times are defined as milliseconds since Unix poch; see: https://www.unixtimestamp.com/
+times are defined as milliseconds since Unix epoch; see: https://www.unixtimestamp.com/